 - Creation of the Union County Science, Technology, Engineering and Math grant program (known as UC STEM).
 Under this program, funding will be available for STEM-related enrichment in our elementary and middle schools.

 - The continuation and expansion of the UC Kids Dig In!
 Garden grants program, which offers grants to schools that engage young students in community gardening and donating produce to local shelters and pantries.

-- Continuing on Freeholder Bruce Bergen’s idea, the County will continue to investigate the feasibility of constructing a Countywide Animal Shelter.
+- The County will continue to investigate the feasibility of constructing a Countywide Animal Shelter.

 - New state funded Union County recycling initiatives with programs that encourage recycling amongst our municipal partners and will provide recycling supplies for schools and seniors.
 The recycling programs will be funded through state recycling grants.